CVUSD Superintendent resigns, interim appointed - KESQ

 CVUSD Superintendent resigns, interim appointed

-Coachella Valley Unified School District Superintendent Dr. Maria Gandera has resigned from the position.
+Coachella Valley Unified School District Superintendent Dr. Maria Gandera resigned from the position suddenly Thursday night.

 The Board of Education unanimously voted to accept Gandera's resignation.
 The board also voted for Dr. Steve Kennedy as the interim superintendent for the district.

+In a statement, Gandera wrote that she is resigning to focus on family.
+She said it has been an honor and a privilege to serve CVUSD.

-There was no word on why Gandera issued her resignation.
-The Board approved a settlement and release agreement between the district & Gandera.
+The board approved a settlement and release agreement between the district and Gandera.
 Once the agreement is finalized it will be public record.

 Prior to being named Superintendent, Gandera worked as a Director of Human Resources for three years.
 She was promoted to Assistant Superintendent of Human Resources and served in that role for seven years.